nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Enter the command `find member -n alex david`.

-If done successfully, you should the see all team members named Alex and David show up under in the member list in the [current team section](#current-team-section).
+If done successfully, you should the see all team members named Alex and David show up in the member list in the [current team section](#current-team-section).
 You can also find your team members by their email using the `-e` flag.

 ![Find Member Example](images/FindMemberExample.png)